The Basics about Solid Hybrid-Engineered Wood Floors

 Installation

-Solid-Hybrids can be installed by nailing down to the subfloor, by glue down to the concrete, or by floating over any flat surface.
-They can be produced extremely wide while retaining its dimensional stability and making for an easier time during installation.
+Solid hybrids can be installed by nailing down to the subfloor, by gluing down to the concrete, or by floating over any flat surface.
+They can be produced extremely wide while retaining their dimensional stability and making for an easier time during installation.
 As if that is not enough, these floors can also be installed below grade in your basement or lower level.

-For your next building or flooring project, there are several options you can choose.
+For your next building or flooring project, there are several options you can choose from.
 Make sure that Solid-Hybrids are on your list and remember all of the benefits that come with it.